SeeYouSpaceCowboy/Halve/_posts/2017-03-10-setting-aliases-in-windows-git-bash.md

 ```

 or just open it in your folder and then open it in your favorite editor if you
-don't have that set up with your git bash.
+don't have a editor shortcut set up with your git bash.

 ```
 $ start .bashrc